prisma/dataguide/content/09-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### What is Prisma?

-Prisma is a newer ORM and has gone through several iterations and redesigns, its unique, schema-centric architecture stands in contrast to typical ORMs which use Classes to define models.
+Prisma is a newer ORM and has gone through several iterations and redesigns.
+Its unique, schema-centric architecture stands in contrast to typical ORMs which use Classes to define models.
 It allows developers to reap some of the rewards of type safety, even in JavaScript Node.js applications.
 For a deeper dive into Prisma’s type safety, please see [Productive Development With Prisma’s Zero-Cost Type Safety](https://dev.to/prisma/productive-development-with-prisma-s-zero-cost-type-safety-4od2).

 ### Type Definitions: Built-in